 Exhausts are supposed to exit at least 300mm past the last passenger door of your 4WD.
 Single cab utes can get away with them exiting before the rear wheels, but most other 4WD’s need to have them exiting near the rear.
 This is common sense, as it prevents fumes from working their way into your 4WD and hurting the driver or passenger.

 The exhaust level is also critical, and a good way to attract attention if you get it wrong.
 In WA, the noise level can be 90 dB, but this is measured from a range of angles under certain circumstances.
 A loud exhaust is super annoying for long distance travel anyway, and will land you in trouble with Mr Plod.

 Installing a long range tank without certification

-There’s a lot of 4WD accessory businesses out there installing long range fuel tanks without engineering or certification.
+There’s a lot of 4WD accessory businesses out there installing a long range fuel tank without engineering or certification.
 If you are going to get one, make sure that it comes with the correct certification or mod plate, or you can land yourself in hot water.

 Why is it important to have a legal 4WD?

 If you’ve made it this far, we briefly touched on why its important to have a 4WD that is legal.
 For starters, its the law, and what we should all be abiding by.
 Beyond this though, there are a few far reaching implications that can badly hurt you as an individual.